leixingyu/unrealStylesheet/README.md

 ### Modifying the style sheet

-You can modify the `.qss` style sheet directly,
-or you can modify on top of the _CSS_ preprocessor `.scss` file.
+1. Modify the _CSS_ preprocessor `.scss` file
-Once finished, re-compile the `.qss`:
+2. Re-compile the `.qss`:
 ```commandline
 qtsass ue.scss -o ue.qss
 ```

+⚠️ If you modify the `.qss` style sheet directly, your changes will be lost when the `.qss` is re-compiled in the future

 > Documentation about .scss can be found: [Sass Official website](https://sass-lang.com/guide)
->
 > You'll also need to install a Qt specific Sass: [qt-sass](https://github.com/spyder-ide/qtsass)

 ### Modifying icons

-The icons are handled with Qt's resource system (to learn more, visit [here](https://doc.qt.io/qt-5/resources.html))
+The icons are handled with Qt's resource system (see the [docs](https://doc.qt.io/qt-5/resources.html)) (which is dropped in qt6)

-You can modify the `.qrc` file and re-compile the `.rcc` as follows:
+1. Modify the `.qrc` file
+2. Re-compile the `.rcc` :
 ```commandline
 rcc -binary icons.qrc -o icons.rcc
 ```

 ## References
 - Qt documentation: